Kashawn-Brown/Kashawn-Brown/README.md

 <!-- [🔗 Repo](link) -->

 **MovieVault (React · Express · Node · MongoDB · TMDb API)**
-Movie Discovery & Reviews: My first solo build after school.
-A full-stack app for exploring and reviewing movies with live TMDb integration.
+Movie Discovery & Reviews: A full-stack app for exploring and reviewing movies with live TMDb integration.
 I used it to practice REST API design and a responsive, polished React UI—versioned endpoints, typed/request-response shapes, pagination/filtering, and explicit error contracts, with optimistic updates on the front end.
 Unlike MicroFlix (which centers your own lists/history), MovieVault is about open discovery in a clean, cohesive app.
 ([🔗 Repo](https://github.com/Kashawn-Brown/MovieAPI))

 **DataQuest Hackathon - Brescia Norton Classifier**